one-for-all/gorilla-physics/README.md

 `cargo test --lib -- --nocapture`

-Run the pendulum example:
+Run the acrobot example:

-`cargo run --bin horizontal_rod_pendulum`
+`cargo run --bin acrobot`

-It should generate a plot that plots angle of the rod against the time axis.
+It should generate a plot ("acrobot swingup energy.png") that shows the total energy of the system against time.

-## TODO

-- Deploy the visualization to github page
-- Add section on visualization in README

 ## References

 It mainly implements the theory in Roy Featherstone's book [Rigid Body Dynamics Algorithm](https://royfeatherstone.org/).

 Also built with a lot of references to Julia package [RigidBodyDynamics.jl](https://github.com/JuliaRobotics/RigidBodyDynamics.jl).

+And with the help of a lot of papers.
+They are referenced in code when used.